ldenti/palss/README.md

 PALSS (_Pangenome Graph Augmentation from Long-reads Specific Strings_) is an assembly- and mapping-free approach for updating (or augmenting) a pangenome graph directly from unassembled long reads sequenced from a new individual not already in the pangenome.

 ### Installation
+PALSS has been tested only on 64bit Linux system(s).

 ``` sh
 git clone https://github.com/ldenti/palss
 cd palss ; mkdir build ; cd build